Medevac Helicopters Collide, Seven Dead

 Key Takeaways:

-• Two medical helicopters collided and crashed near a Flagstaff, Arizona hospital, resulting in seven fatalities and three critical injuries.
+• Two medical helicopters collided and crashed near a hospital in Flagstaff, Arizona, resulting in at least seven deaths, including a patient, and three critical injuries.

 See a mistake?
 Contact us.